PreziosiRaffaele/move-qcp/messages/cpq.qcp.deploy.md

 # summary

-Summary of a command.
+Deploy the QCP to the target org.

 # description

-Description of a command.
+Deploy the QCP to the target org.

 # flags.targetusername.summary

 A username or alias for the target org.
-Overrides the default target org.

-# flags.pathmain.summary
+# flags.sourcedir.summary

 The path to the main file of the QCP.